Sample 3: Podcast

 The software used for recording and editing the sound files was the open source software Audacity.

-I entered the text of the script into a script timer to calculate the approximate length of the audio file (available at http://www.edgestudio.com/production/words-to-time-calculator).
+I entered the text of the script into a script timer to calculate the approximate length of the audio file.

 I had not had experience with optimizing sound quality for either podcasts or videocasts, because, at my workplace, we count on our videographers to do that.
 However, I learned it is important to know the basics of how a podcast or videocast should be planned, recorded, and edited.
-Those skills will be handy either when you are working alone or when you have a project management responsibility.
+Those skills will be handy either when you are working independently and when managing an instructional video or podcast project with a course development team.

 I found out that, often times, instructional designers can demand a better quality product from their team (or contractors) if instructional designers are knowledgeable of technical procedures such as the one involved in this project.
 These types of technical skills can definitely make us better project managers.